 In 2002 London Tigers FC joined the Middlesex County Premier League.
 During this time, they won the Alex Smith Premier Divisions Cup 2006 and were one of the dominant teams in the league playing “sexy football”.

-In 2006, having achieved success in the Middlesex County League, London Tigers joined the Molten Spartan Midlands League to provide the opportunity to inner city young players to play football against semi-professional clubs.
+In 2006, having achieved success in the Middlesex County League, London Tigers joined the Spartan South Midlands League, providing opportunities to inner city young players to play football against semi-professional clubs.
 Along with the challenge of a new league came the amalgamation of London Tigers with Kingsbury Town FC and a new management team of Eddie Cardoso to take us forward as a united Kingsbury London Tigers FC.

-2007– 2010 saw Valdas Dambrauskas become the new manager.
-It also marked the beginning of our youth development strategy and progression within the club.
+Valdas Dambrauskas managed seasons 2007– 2010, which also marked the beginning of our youth development strategy and progression within the club.
 Valdas and Eddie combined forces to achieve the greatest success the club had in recent years, seeing the team playing some superb football, finishing 5th in 2009 and narrowly missing out on promotion.
 London Tigers FC also created history in 2008 by becoming the first club in Westminster for over 100 years to play in the FA Cup and win their first qualifying match.

-After Valdas progressed to a professional club, FK Ekranas, Giorgi Minashvili took over as manager with the additional task of developing our u18 players to play in the senior team.
+After Valdas progressed to a professional club, FK Ekranas, Giorgi Minashvili took over as manager for seasons 2010—2012 with the additional task of developing our u18 players towards playing in the senior team.
 The team dropped to finishing the seasons mid-table.
-In 2011, we moved to our own home ground in Greenford so dropped Kingsbury from our name to become just London Tigers again and formed a Football Committee and a formal constitution.
+In 2011, we moved to our own home ground in Greenford so dropped Kingsbury from our name to just London Tigers again and formed a Football Committee and a formal constitution.